gildasZ/Custom_Labeling-Tool/README.md

 6. **Placement of the custom list of labels:**

-   You need to replace the custom labels file named Testing_existence.csv in the project directory, which is called Label-V02.
+   You need to replace the custom labels file named `Testing_existence.csv` in the project directory, which is called `Label-V02`.
 Ensure that you follow the format of the existing file.

 ## Running the Application